ericj303/serverless-crud-api-auth0/Auth0-Serverless-CRUD-API-with-Java-and-AWS-Blog.md

 ```
 This code adds the new order to our NoSQL DynamoDB database!
 Because of it's NoSQL nature, we didn't have to define a table schema up front, but can simply add the customer and flavor columns on the fly.

-Create the file UpdateOrder.java and insert the following code:
+Add the file UpdateOrder.java and insert the following code:
 ```
 package com.serverless;